ProphetLamb/rustic-sharp/doc/Rustic.Common/rustic.strbuilder.md

 ### **GetPinnableReference()**

 Get a pinnable reference to the builder.
- Does not ensure there is a null char after Rustic.StrBuilder.Length This overload is pattern matched in the C# 7.3+ compiler so you can omit the explicit method call, and write eg "fixed (char* c = builder)"
+ Does not ensure there is a null char after [StrBuilder.Length](./rustic.strbuilder.md#length) This overload is pattern matched in the C# 7.3+ compiler so you can omit the explicit method call, and write eg "fixed (char* c = builder)"